plantbreeding/BrAPI/Specification/Studies/SaveOrUpdateObservationUnits.md

 ### Save Or Update Observation Units [POST]
 Call to invoke for saving the measurements (observations) collected from field for all the observation units.

+In case where JSON data is zipped for faster transfer speed, the zipped JSON file will be listed in datafiles.
+The zipped file contains a JSON file with the same structure as the BrAPI call.

+This call can be used in conjunction with the new /media resource to upload images.

 Scope: PHENOYTPING.

 + Parameters
     + observationLevel (required, string, `plot`) ...
 The granularity level of observation units.
+    + format (default is JSON, but can be gzip)

 + Request (application/json)